AnjuPanju11/Systemprog/Unit-3.md

 📘 MCSE-204 – UNIT 4: Distributed Operating Systems

-────────────────────────────────────
-🔶 **Q1.
-Design Issues in Distributed Operating Systems**
+════════════════════════════════════
+🔶 🔥 Q1.
+DESIGN ISSUES IN DISTRIBUTED OPERATING SYSTEMS
+════════════════════════════════════

 ✅ Easy Definition:
-A Distributed Operating System (DOS) manages a group of independent computers and makes them appear as one system.
+A Distributed Operating System (DOS) manages multiple computers and presents them as a single system to the user.

 🌍 Real-world Analogy:
-Like a manager coordinating work between multiple office branches.
+Like a manager handling teams in different cities, making it feel like one company.

 📌 Major Design Issues:
 - **Transparency**